Office of Academic Success

 - Appointments: Tutoring takes place by appointment only.
 We expect peer tutors to work directly with tutees to schedule tutoring sessions at mutually convenient times.
 We strongly encourage peer tutors to tutor students in groups.

 - Attendance/ Absence: Peer tutors must communicate directly with their tutee if a cancellation is necessary.
-Peer tutors should also email the designated tutoring coordinator to advise of any cancellations.
+Peer tutors should also email the Academic Support Specialist to advise of any cancellations.

 - Recordkeeping: Recording tutoring sessions helps to inform faculty of academic progress and helps the Center maintain its funding.
 Peer tutors are expected to regularly record their tutoring sessions in our online tutor log.